Star Nosed Mole

 These moles are one of the strangest looking creatures in the world.
 But in some ways, they are more capable than even a human.
 They may look ugly to some people, but they are undoubtedly one of the most interesting creatures in the world.

-2 responses to “Star Nosed Mole”
+2 thoughts on “Star Nosed Mole

 1. caleb says: